Neutrinos from the Sun can discover dark matter-electron scattering: Neutrino flux

 Only primary and secondary neutrinos of energies $\lesssim500$ GeV (due to neutrino attenuation, discussed later) will emerge out of the Sun without substantial attenuation.
 The differential neutrino energy flux at earth is

-where $D_{\odot}$ is the Earth-Sun distance.\footnote{ Time variation of $D_{\odot}$ effects our results insignificantly.
-We have fixed it to 1st of May, since IceCube data are taken during austral winter.} The neutrino spectrum is denoted by $dN_{\nu}/dE_{\nu}$ per DM annihilation.
-The Sun's center is a dense environment, some particles (like muons) will interact before decay, and others (like top-quark, tau) will decay before interaction.
-Therefore neutrino spectra at the center of the Sun will be different from the typical Galactic halo environment spectrum.
+where $D_{\odot}$ is the Earth-Sun distance.\footnote{ Time variation of $D_{\odot}$ affects our results insignificantly.
+We have fixed it to May 1, since IceCube data are taken during austral winter.} The neutrino spectrum is denoted by $dN_{\nu}/dE_{\nu}$ per DM annihilation.
+The Sun's center is a dense environment; some particles (like muons) will interact before decay, and others (like top quark, tau) will decay before interaction.
+Therefore, neutrino spectra at the center of the Sun will be different from the typical Galactic halo environment spectrum.
 We have utilized the results from the publicly available code, \texttt{\raisebox{0.82\depth}{$\chi$}aro$\nu$}\,\cite{Liu:2020ckq} (see also\,\cite{Blennow:2007tw, Niblaeus:2019gjk, Gondolo:2004sc, Bringmann:2018lay}), which includes these effects along with other important effects like EW corrections\,\cite{Bauer:2020jay} (for DM masses $>500$\,GeV).